 Dentures

 With the help of our denture services in Claremont, you can replace your lost teeth and get back your smile within weeks.
 Dentures are common artificial tooth prosthetics that snugly fit into the arch of your jaw.
-They provide support for facial muscles and also help restore the natural shape of your face.
+They support facial muscles and help restore your face’s natural shape.

 With dentures, you can enjoy a full range of foods and speak without any difficulty.
 To learn more about getting a denture to replace an arch of missing teeth, see Dentures.